netidx/netidx-book/src/overview.md

 network can refer to 42 by that name, and will receive updates in the (unlikely) event that /the-ultimate-answer changes.

-## Quick Comparison With Other Systems
+## Comparison With Other Systems

-- Like LDAP/X.500
+- Like LDAP
   - Netidx keeps track of a hierarchical directory of values
-  - Netidx is browsable and queryable
+  - Netidx is browsable and queryable to some extent
   - Netidx supports authentication, authorization, and encryption
   - Netidx values can be written as well as read.
   - Larger Netidx systems can be constructed by adding referrals between smaller systems.
+Resolver server clusters may have parents and children.

-- Unlike LDAP/X.500
+- Unlike LDAP
   - In Netidx the resolver server (like slapd) only keeps the location of the publisher that has the data, not the data iself.
   - There are no 'entries', 'attributes', 'ldif records', etc. Every name in the system is either structural, or a single value.
 Entry like structure is created using hierarchy.
+As a result there is also no schema checking.
   - One can subscribe to a value, and will then be notified immediatly if it changes.
-There is no need to query again and again.
   - There are no global filters on data, e.g. you can't query for (&(cn=bob)(uid=foo)), because netidx isn't a database.
 Whether and what query mechanisms exist are up to the publishers.
+You can, however, query the structure, e.g. /foo/**/bar would return any path under foo that ends in bar.

 - Like MQTT
   - Netidx values are publish/subscribe